eigerco/amplifier-advisory-committee/src/chains/hedera-evm/PROPOSAL.md

 - **External Gateway Contracts:** With Hedera's EVM compatibility, the Axelar integration will leverage the standard gateway contracts available at Axelar's GitHub Repository.
 These contracts have been developed and thoroughly audited by the Interop Labs team to ensure secure and reliable cross-chain operations.

 - **Amplifier Contracts:** The integration will also utilize the Amplifier contracts (Gateway, Voting Verifier, Multisig Prover) on the Axelar Virtual Machine, as provided here.
 These components facilitate efficient communication between Hedera and other networks supported by Axelar.

+- **ITS Contracts:** Standard ITS contracts are used, with small modifications to support the Hedera Token Service (HTS).
+New Interchain Tokens will be created as HTS tokens.
+ITS will support registration of Hedera canonical tokens, both HTS and ERC20 tokens.

 ## Request for Security Council Review